 $200, quad-core Android tablet arriving this summer

-The rumor and the story is that ASUS will be manufacturing a Nexus Tablet for Google.
+The rumor comes from Android & Me and the story is that ASUS will be manufacturing a Nexus Tablet for Google.
 That alone is kind of interesting since Samsung has always been Google's go-to manufacturer for Android "reference devices," but what's really interesting to me are the specs.

 Android & Me's sources say it's going to be a Tegra 3 quad-core device with a 7" 1280×800 screen running pure Android 4.
 The price? $199.
 In other words, the same price as the dual-core Kindle Fire or Nook Tablet.

 That sounds like a pretty aggressive price to me, but before you dismiss it as unlikely consider that ASUS was showing off a similarly spec'd device – the MeMo 370T – at CES that it said was going to sell for $249.
 The Nexus Tablet sounds like it could be the same hardware, so perhaps Google is subsidizing the tablet to get that price down.

 As for a release date, no one knows for sure but typically Google gives out Nexus hardware at it's I/O conference, which is in June.
 Assuming their pattern holds, that means Android developers will got a Nexus Tablet at the conference (June 27-29) and then it'll be available to the public a month or so later.

 So the big question is, can a Nexus Tablet compete with the Kindle Fire?
 Can it compete with the next iPad?
 Regular readers know one of my biggest beefs with Android is consumer confusion around all the variety of Android hardware and software versions and another tablet certainly isn't going to help there.
 Does ASUS have the consumer name recognition to break away from the pack?
 I doubt it.